Thanatisia/home-lab-docker/README.md

         + Setup NATNetwork for inter-vm network communication
         + Add a new Bridge network adapter in the network of the server Virtual Machine

+- Files to edit
+    - Production
+        - docker-compose.yaml
+            - heimdall
+                - Add environment variables
+                    ```yaml
+                    ...
+                    environment:
+                        - TZ=Region/City
+                    ...
+                    ```
+            - sambafs
+                - Add environment variables
+                    ```yaml
+                    ...
+                    environment:
+                        - TZ=Region/City
+                    ...
+                    ```
+            - nginx-proxy-manager
+                - Add environment variables
+                    ```yaml
+                    ...
+                    environment:
+                        - TZ=Region/City
+                    ...
+                    ```
+            - pihole
+                - Add environment variables
+                    ```yaml
+                    ...
+                    environment:
+                        - TZ=Region/City
+                    ...
+                    ```
+        - ipsec-vpn
+            - vpn.env : Please edit the [VPN IPSEC Private Secret Key (PSK)], the [VPN Username] and the [VPN Password] here.
+                - Remove this file from this folder and comment out 'vpn.env' from the docker-compose file to randomly generate your VPN credentials
+                    + Refer to the logs for your credentials
+                        ```console
+                        docker logs ipsec-vpn-server
+                        ```
+        - nginx
+            + default.conf : The Nginx Proxy/WebServer default (main) configurations file, nginx will read for all settings here
+            - etc/hosts : Your /etc/hosts file containing the recognized domain name to IP address mappings for your server.
+            - includes/ : Your server includes/dependencies are located here.
+                - proxy.conf : The Proxy server configurations file used by Nginx proxy server
+                - ssl.conf : The SSL configurations file used by Nginx for indicating TLS/SSL Encryption parameters when accessing via HTTPS (port 443)
+            - ssl/ : A dedicated SSL Certificate and Private Key folder; please read the README found here if you are setting up HTTPS
+            - www/ : This folder contains your webpages or websites if you are self-hosting using nginx as a webserver
+        - samba
+            - user_mgmt.sh : Specify your username and password in the variable above to create in the container
+            - config/ : Contains your samba configurations
+                + smb.conf : Your samba configurations file; Used in a samba bare metal config (/etc/samba/smb.conf) - State your samba network shared drive specifications here

 ### Dependencies
 + docker : for...docker and dockerfile
 + docker-compose : for running docker-compose